syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 var grid = sender as SfDataGrid;

-// For detailsview grid, sender will be RootDataGrid.
+// For details view grid, sender will be RootDataGrid.
 So need to get OriginalSender

 if (e.OriginalSender is DetailsViewDataGrid)